o-biotech/public-web-docs/docs/integrations/ai-ml/azure-ml.md

 # Storage Access with Azure Machine Learning

 Azure Machine Learning empowers developers and data scientists with a wide range of productive experiences for building, training, and deploying machine learning models faster.
-IoT Ensemble makes it simple to connect your devices and immediately use its data within Azure Machine Learning.
+Open Biotech makes it simple to connect your devices and immediately use its data within Azure Machine Learning.

-## IoT Ensemble Storage Access
+## Open Biotech Storage Access

-IoT Ensemble provides out-of-the-box APIs that allow you to interact with your data and devices.
+Open Biotech provides out-of-the-box APIs that allow you to interact with your data and devices.
 Leveraging the cold query endpoint will allow us to easily connect with Azure ML.
-Check out the [getting started guide](../../ingest-process-send/connecting-downstream) for more details.
+Check out the [getting started guide](../../integrations/connecting-downstream) for more details.

 ## Azure Automated Machine Learning - Regression